 Ingredients

-Here's a look at the simple ingredients you need to make the best lemon poppy seed muffins recipe.
+Here's a look at the simple ingredients you need to make the best Vegan Lemon Poppy Seed Muffins.
 Be sure to check the recipe card for the full list and quantities you will need for each item.

-- Melted Vegan Butter: Adds fat and keeps the muffins moist.
+- Melted Vegan Butter: Adds fat and keeps the Vegan Lemon Poppy Seed Muffins moist.
 I have used both Miyoko's and Earth Balance, but feel free to use your favorite brand of plant-based butter.

 - Cane Sugar: Makes the muffins sweet.
 Feel free to add an extra sprinkle of sugar on top of each muffin.